-SASNOVA currently has three Halls of Residence for students of the University, with total of 456 beds.
+SASNOVA currently has three Halls of Residence for students, teachers and researchers of the University, with a total of 460 beds.
 Priority is given to Portuguese scholarship students and foreign students on exchange programs.

 Halls of Residence

 SASNOVA’s Halls of Residence have their own regulations.
 These include acceptance conditions, use of equipment, internal discipline, and student participation in managing, conserving and cleaning the Halls.

 SASNOVA is committed to helping disabled students, so as to promote their independence and inclusion into this academic context.
 Alfredo de Sousa Halls and Fraústo da Silva Halls each have two single rooms with a private bathroom that are equipped for disabled students.